mjwhitta/milesrc/README.md

 #### Unintall

-This will restore any backups that exist or create empty directories/files if not:
+This will unlink configs and restore any backups that exist:

 ```
 $ ./installer unlink